 Therapists tend to help clients work through more complex, long-term issues than counselors do.

-Some of these online counseling companies will work with your insurance provider, but your insurance coverage will depend on your individual plan.
+Some of these online counseling companies will work with your insurance, but your insurance coverage will depend on your individual plan.

 Not all therapists or clients may want to label concerns addressed during couples counseling, so most of these companies offer sliding-scale pricing that they claim is in line with insurance copayments.

 Most online therapy services offer an online consultation or tools to help you find the right couples therapist for your needs.
 Online services may ask you to take a quiz about the problems you’re hoping to address or the outcomes you’re looking for from counseling.

 Each of these services also offers live support to help you find a couples therapist or schedule a consultation.

 You can also take steps on your own to improve your relationship, such as:

 - scheduling date nights

 - making time to catch up and talk